saturncloud/examples/examples/bodo/README.md

 ---------------------------
 More documentation can be found at http://docs.bodo.ai.

-Also take a look at [the bodo tutorial](https://github.com/Bodo-inc/Bodo-tutorial) for more inspiration.
+Also take a look at [the Bodo tutorial](https://github.com/Bodo-inc/Bodo-tutorial) for more inspiration.